AlfredoSequeida/venus/README.md

     <img src="https://github.com/AlfredoSequeida/venus/raw/master/artwork/venus_demo.gif" alt="venus_demo">
 </p>

-Venus aimes to be a cross-platform tool to automatically change your desktop wallpaper to something random using images from [Unsplash](https://unsplash.com/).
+Venus aims to be a cross-platform tool to automatically change your desktop wallpaper to something random using images from [Unsplash](https://unsplash.com/).
 All images are stored as temporary files, this way its disposal is handled by the operating system.

 Venus also handles using images that work with your resolution.